 Dawn wanted the off-white colour that was previously painted on the stool to show through when she distressed it, so she used a wax block in the areas she wanted to later distress.

 Once the paint was dry, the areas where the wax block was applied was lightly sanded using 220 grit sandpaper and the paint came off easily.
 The wax block acts as a paint resist and makes distressing simple.

 Although Dawn was pleased with the results of the custom paint colour, she wanted to still play, so she mixed up three colours of Miss Mustard Seed's milk paint (grain sack, trophy and ironstone) and dry brushed the stool.
 We have been playing around with combining Fusion mineral paint and milk paint and the two work great together!

 Because Dawn is not a quiter, she continued on.
-She was anxious to try out Fusion's new tinting kits so she stencilled a couple butterflies on the stool with the pearl tint.
-There is also butterflies on the fabric so it was a nice final touch.
+She stencilled a couple butterflies on the stool which was a nice finishing touch.

 Once the paint was dry, Dawn lightly sanded the entire stool using 220 grit sandpaper and then gave it a quick wax with Miss Mustard Seed's furniture wax.

 It is not always necessary to topcoat Fusion with wax, tough coat or another product.
 Fusion has a built in top coat and once the paint has cured (21 days) it is durable and washable.
 Fusion dries to a very flat finish and if that is the look you want, then you can just leave it.
 Dawn decided to add a slight sheen to the paint so she chose to wax it.